 My name is Simon Taylor.
-I am 39 and have worked in traditional butcher shops since I was 13.
-I am very lucky to have found myself in a beautiful, traditional butchers shop that has served this village and it’s surrounding area since the early 1900’s.
+I am 42 years old and have worked in traditional butcher shops since I was 13.
+I am very lucky to have found myself in a beautiful, traditional butchers shop that has served this village and its surrounding area since the early 1900’s.
 I say lucky, I also like to think there was some hard work and fate involved.

 I was very much trained in the traditional way.
 Butchery is a trade like any other that requires skill and knowledge of your profession.
 The big thing that sets us apart from other trades is that it has been on the decline decade upon decade.
 In the 1960’s there were around 60,000 butcher shops.
 Now there are as few as 6,500.
 I can’t simply advertise for staff to fill a position as they don’t exist.
 The only way to hire is to train people from scratch (if you want a traditional butcher that is).
 I am lucky with my shop; we have customers that still appreciate the skill in our butchery.
 There is a reason our numbers are down and it’s not just convenience.